tomaszmichalak/experience-manager-learn.en/help/cloud-service/local-development-environment/dispatcher-tools.md

 ---
-title: Set up Dispatcher Tools
+title: Set up Dispatcher Tools for AEM as a Cloud Service Development
 description:  AEM SDK's Dispatcher Tools facilitates the local development of Adobe Experience Manager (AEM) projects by making it easy to install, run and troubleshoot Dispatcher locally.
 sub-product: foundation
 feature: dispatcher